 Different connections between weight change and overall lifestyle are studied widely.
 Nowadays it has become an even more widespread issue as cancer rates have been blooming.
 Sadly is the fact that almost anyone knows someone who has or has had this problem.
 It is essential to draw more attention to sudden weight gain or loss which both can lead to further health concerns including cancer.

-As one of the studies that bring light on consequences and importance of weight gain and loss is controlled clinical trial.
+As one of the studies that bring light on consequences and importance of weight gain and loss.
+It is a clinical trial under control.
 It “includes a comparison (control) group.”
 This group receives “a placebo, another treatment, or no treatment at all.”
 Their experiments have proved that people can lose weight no matter what is the reason behind it as well as that decreases the risk of further complications like chronic diseases (diabetes, etc.), cardiovascular diseases and cancer.
-Further information is gathered from observational studies but still it is also worth to keep in mind that each case can be different as people are different.
-It goes beyond a simple body mass index (BMI).
+Additional information is gathered from observational studies but still it is also worth to keep in mind that each case can be different as people are different.
+It goes beyond a pure body mass index (BMI).

 It is possible to increasingly lower obesity and cancer risk with the right lifestyle choices involving at least small changes.
-It is worth also remembering that an effect might take a long time, but even the slightest improvement that can be firstly noticed is highly valuable for the health.
+It is worth also to remember that an effect might take a long time, but even the slightest improvement that a person notices first is highly valuable for the health.

 National Cancer Institute.
 Accessed from: http://www.cancer.gov/common/popUps/popDefinition.aspx?id=CDR0000044014&version=Patient&language=Englishrel=”nofollow”

 Bariatric Surgery Procedures.
 Accessed from: https://asmbs.org/patients/bariatric-surgery-proceduresrel=”nofollow”